USC wants you to be a

 - LiveSafe App: The USC Mobile Safety App managed by DPS and the Department of Emergency Planning.
 Users can contact DPS, report suspicious activity around campus, and notify friends of location.

-- Student Support and Advocacy: Offers personal, academic, and financial support to USC students.
-Student Support and Advocacy provides problem-solving, crisis management, medical/non-medical leave of absence, bias and hate crime reporting, and student behavior guidelines.
+- Campus Support and Intervention: Offers personal, academic, and financial support to USC students.
+Campus Support and Intervention provides problem-solving, crisis management, medical/non-medical leave of absence, bias and hate crime reporting, and student behavior guidelines.

 - Counseling Services: Provided by the Engemann Student Health Center and offers resources such as group programs for support and skill building as well as individual therapy, crisis support, and psychiatric services.
 Can provide consultation to students concerned for their friends.